codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-push-bank-transactions.md

 When an SMB user has [connected one or more bank accounts to QuickBooks Online](/accounting-qbo-bank-feeds-smb-customer-steps), you can push bank transactions from a connected account to QuickBooks Online (one account at a time).
 To identify a user's connected bank accounts, see [Retrieve bank account status and information](/bank-feed-qbo-bank-feeds-setup#retrieve-bank-account-status-and-information).

-:::Caution Pushing historic and future bank feeds
+:::caution Pushing historic and future bank feeds

 Codat does not currently support pushing historic (backdated) or future (future-dated) bank feeds to QBO.
 :::